Introduction to New York Slot Machine Casino Gambling in 2020

 Relevant Legal Statutes on Gambling in New York*

-The legal age for gambling is 21 for casinos run by the Seneca Nation of Indians through the Seneca Gaming Corporation, but 18 for other casinos in New York.
+The legal gambling age is 21 for casinos owned by the Seneca Nation of Indians, but 18 for other casinos in New York.
 At Canadian casinos in the province of Ontario, the minimum legal gambling age is 19.
 For the province of Quebec, it’s 18.

-Slot machines at tribal casinos in New York are video lottery terminals (VLTs) controlled by the New York State Lottery.
-These electronic games are typical video slot machines, with the exception that the results of a bet are determined by the central lottery system.
+As a result, all Class III tribal casinos have video lottery terminals (VLTs) controlled by the New York State Lottery.
+While these electronic games appear to be typical video slot machines, the results of a bet are instead determined off-site by a central lottery system.

 Slot Machine Private Ownership in New York